atomiv/atomiv.github.io/content/_framework/software-architecture/distributed-computing.md

 The CAP theorem states that "Though it's desirable to have Consistency, High-Availability and Partition-tolerance in every system, unfortunately no system can achieve all three at the same time".

 * Consistency - A consistent service ensures that "what you read is what you get", based on the rule of ordering updates - i.e. if Client A writes old_value and then new_value to a certain location, then another Client B will read old_value then new_value.
+This means that when updates occur, then any client will see the same change immediately after the change occurred.
 This is also known as strong consistency.

 * Availability - An available service is one where its guaranteed that for every request there will be a response about whether it succeeded or failed.
+This means the system is responsive, i.e. that the request will be dealt with.
+It doesn't require that a specific server be available (they can fail) but nonetheless there will be others that can fulfil the request.

 * Partition tolerance - A partition-tolerant service continues to operate despite failure of a part of the system.
+This means that some sequence of communication events might be lost between the parties.

 ## ACID Property